 An Administrator password is required to turn the system off, enter the setup screen, load default setups, clear all data, change system date and time and change the Administrator password.
-A User password is required to enter playback, fast forward playback and fast backward playback modes from live monitoring mode, enter the search menu screen in live monitoring mode, and press the ALARM button to display the event log in live monitoring mode unless there is an active alarm.
+A User password is required to enter playback, fast forward playback and fast backward playback modes from live monitoring mode, enter the search menu screen in live monitoring mode and setup screens (access to only the Clip Copy setup screens).
+When pressing the ALARM button to display the event log in live monitoring mode unless there is an active alarm.
 Highlight Password in the Main menu and press to enter the Password screen.

-Figure 67 - Password setup screen.
+Figure 69 - Password setup screen.

-Highlight the box beside User and press the button to toggle between On and Off.
+Highlight the box beside User and press the 🖃 button to toggle between On and Off.
 If the password is set to On, you will be asked to enter the current password so that you can turn it Off.
 If the password is set to Off, you will be asked to enter the new password and to confirm it before it will be turned on.